Murkantilism/Chromacore/README.md

 ## The Team

-The prototype for this game was originally developed by Deniz Ozkaynak, Jen Tella, Korbin Shuffelton, and Jeff Fienberg at Northeastern University for the Game Assets & Prototyping class, taught by Joshua Gross.

-Development of Chromacore into a full game is continued by Deniz Ozkaynak, Ronny Mraz, Sean King, Jen Tella, and Korbin Shuffelton.
+Special thanks to the initial authors which have set the basis of this game: Deniz Ozkaynak, Jen Tella, Korbin Shuffelton, Jeff Fienberg, Ronny Mraz, Sean King.

+The project has been continued by a two-member motivated team:
+- Code: Catalin Craciun
+- Art: Domide Bogdan